GeoscienceAustralia/PyRate/docs/troubleshooting.rst

 Incorrect modules loaded on Gadi
 ----------------------------------
-PyRate requires certain versions of Python, GDAL and OpenMPI to be loaded on Gadi and other HPC systems.
-While sourcing the ``PyRate/utils/load_modules.sh`` script will load the correct modules, you may need to unload previously unloaded modules.
+**Problem**: `PyRate` requires certain versions of Python, GDAL and Open MPI to be loaded on Gadi and other HPC systems.
+While sourcing the `PyRate/scripts/nci_load_modules.sh` script will load the correct modules, you may need to unload previously unloaded modules.

 Example of errors caused by module conflicts::

     ERROR:150: Module 'python3/3.7.2' conflicts with the currently loaded module(s) 'python3/3.4.3-matplotlib'
     ERROR:150: Module 'gdal/2.2.2' conflicts with the currently loaded module(s) 'gdal/2.0.0'

-**Solution**: Purge the loaded modules and source the ``load_modules.sh`` script.
+**Solution**: Purge the loaded modules and source the ``nci_load_modules.sh`` script:

 ::

     module purge
-    source ~/PyRate/utils/load_modules.sh
+    source ~/PyRate/scripts/nci_load_modules.sh